 Gouden Carolous Christmas £4.70/33cls

 William’s Nollaig Growler £13/1 Litre

-It’s been a while, but we finally got our hands on decent glassware.
-Great for gifts, but pretty much essential if you are one of those arseholes that requires the “right” receptacle for their booze.
+We have a small selection of interesting glassware: Great for gifts, but pretty much essential if you are one of those arseholes that requires the “right” receptacle for their booze.

 Boring/standard glasses £2

 Poncy Kwak Glass & Stand £8

 Port, Fortified & Sticky Stuff